HoumingChen/decahose_tools/README.md

 # decahose_tools
 Tools for getting the decahose data.

-After cloning and cd to the repo run this
+After cloning and cd to the repo, run this
 ~~~
 ./open_spark.sh
 ~~~